ettebaDwop/Project6-Wordpress/WebSolution_Wordpress.md

 sudo systemctl start mysqld
 sudo systemctl enable mysqld
 ```
-* Create a user
+### Configure DB to work with WordPress

 ```
+sudo mysql
+CREATE DATABASE wordpress;
-mysql> CREATE USER 'wordpress'@'%' IDENTIFIED WITH mysql_native_password BY 'mypass';
+CREATE USER 'wordpress'@'%' IDENTIFIED WITH mysql_native_password BY 'mypass';
-mysql> GRANT ALL PRIVILEGES ON *.* TO 'wordpress'@'%' WITH GRANT OPTION;` mysql> FLUSH PRIVILEGES;
+GRANT ALL PRIVILEGES ON *.* TO 'wordpress'@'%' WITH GRANT OPTION;` FLUSH PRIVILEGES;
+SHOW DATABASES;
+exit
 ```

 * Check to see the exsisting users

 `mysql> select user, host from mysql.user`

+### Configure WordPress to connect to remote database.
-On the Wordpress server, edit file the configyration file:
+On the Wordpress server, edit the configuration file:

 `sudo vi wp-config.php`